Finite Element Exterior Calculus for Evolution Problems: A Priori Error Estimates for Parabolic Problems

 Then for $0\leq s\leq s_{\max}$, $g_h$ defined by (\ref{eq:gh-def}), and $(u_h,\sigma_h)$ the solution to (\ref{eq:par-semidisc}), the following error estimates hold:

 \end{theorem}

 \begin{remark} \em Previous literature on semi-discrete methods usually leaves regularity assumptions implied by the error estimates.
 For instance, if $\vn{u(t)}_{H^3}$ appears on the right side, it is implicitly assumed that $u(t)\in H^3$ for all $t\in I$.
 We have stated the specific regularity assumption~(\ref{eq:reg-est}) to make clear what regularity must be assumed and to follow the presentation from Arnold, Falk, and Winther~\cite[p.
 342]{AFW2010}.
 The careful reader will notice that the left side of~(\ref{eq:reg-est}) does not include a $du(t)$ term, since $u(t)\in \Lambda^n$ implies $du(t)=0$, nor a $\vn{d\sigma(t)}_{H^{s}}$ term, since this can be absorbed into the $\vn{\sigma(t)}_{H^{s+1}}$ term.
 An additional, more subtle difference is that $f$ on the right side of~(\ref{eq:reg-est}) has been replaced by $\Delta u$.
-While these two are equivalent in the elliptic case, $\Delta u(t)$ evolves based on the initial data $g$ while $f(t)$ is prescribed, meaning they are in general different in the parabolic setting. \footnote{We thank one of the referees of this paper for pointing out this subtlety.} \end{remark}
+While these two are equivalent in the elliptic case, $\Delta u(t)$ evolves based on the initial data $g$ while $f(t)$ is prescribed, meaning they are in general different in the parabolic setting. \end{remark}

-\begin{proof} To simplify notation, we will often use $\vn{\cdot}$ to mean $\vn{\cdot}_{L^2(\Omega)}$.
-We adapt the proof technique of the corresponding theorem from Thom\'ee~\cite[Theorem 17.2]{T2006} to our setting.

-Observe that (\ref{eq:par-to-ellip}) is exactly the $k=n$ case of the Hodge-Laplacian problem analyzed by Arnold, Falk and Winther~\cite{AFW2010} and the hypotheses here match their hypotheses.
+\begin{proof} Observe that (\ref{eq:par-to-ellip}) is exactly the $k=n$ case of the Hodge-Laplacian problem analyzed by Arnold, Falk and Winther~\cite{AFW2010} and the hypotheses here match their hypotheses.
 We can thus use a triangle inequality argument for each estimate, e.g.

 The first term will be bounded using the estimates from~\cite{AFW2010} and the second by the techniques from Thom\'ee~\cite{T2006}.
 The FEEC estimate~\cite[p.
 342]{AFW2010} gives immediately

 Bounding $\eltn{\theta(t)}$ is more subtle.
 Set $\phi_h := \theta$ and $\omega_h := \veps$ in (\ref{eq:par-error}).
 Adding the equations yields